GriffManoue/live-streaming-kubernetes/README.md

 ### Backend Services

-- **Auth Service**: Handles user authentication and authorization
+- **Auth Service**: Handles user authentication and authorization using JWT tokens ✅
-- **User Service**: Manages user profiles and relationships
+- **User Service**: Manages user profiles and relationships ✅
-- **Stream Service**: Manages stream creation, updates, and metadata
+- **Stream Service**: Manages stream creation, updates, and metadata, integrates with NGINX RTMP ✅
-- **Analytics Service**: Tracks and provides analytics for streams and users
+- **Analytics Service**: Tracks and provides analytics for streams and users (to be implemented)
-- **Recommendation Service**: Provides personalized stream and user recommendations
+- **Recommendation Service**: Provides personalized stream and user recommendations (to be implemented)

 ### Infrastructure